 Individuals who are considered an enforcement priority may not qualify.
 Somebody is considered enforcement priority if:

-In order to prepare you can start gathering the necessary documentation:
+To prepare you can start gathering the necessary documentation:

 Form I-821P is the Application for Temporary Protected Status, which can be filed by individuals who are eligible nationals of designated countries.
 Form I-765 Application for Employment Authorization must be filled as well, even if the applicant is not seeking to obtain a work permit.